Pricing confidence

 Score confidence from evidence quality

-Pricing confidence should reflect accepted comp count, source quality, description match, part-number match, condition, and shipping exposure.
+Pricing confidence should reflect accepted signal count, source quality, description match, part-number match, condition, and shipping exposure.

-• Give stronger weight to exact part-number matches and sold-market evidence.
+- Give stronger weight to exact part-number matches and seller-uploaded history or owner references when they are available.

-• Label active listings and supplier references separately from accepted comps.
+- Label active listings and supplier references separately from accepted pricing signals.

-A no-comp warning should change the workflow, not just appear as small text beside a price.
+A no-signal warning should change the workflow, not just appear as small text beside a price.

-• Route no-comp items to manual review or fallback-source collection.
+- Route no-signal items to manual review or fallback-source collection.

 Tie confidence to the next decision